 She has particular expertise in public and patient involvement, Patient Access Schemes/risk sharing schemes, the Cancer Drugs Fund, policy on Health Technology Assessment (HTA), and the Pharmaceutical Price Regulation Scheme (PPRS).
 She regularly writes on hot topics affecting the industry for Pharmaceutical Executive, Pharmaphorum and EyeforPharma and has also written for PharmaTimes, and Pharma Pricing and Reimbursement.
 She has also had her research published in peer review journals including The Patient and Pharmacoeconomics.

-Nick Meadows (5-7 Nov 2018)
+Nick Meadows (11-13 Nov 2020)

 Nick Meadows has over 12 years of experience working in the life sciences industry as a management consultant, technology transfer analyst and medical research scientist.
 In 2016 he joined Strategy& (part of the PwC network) where he is supporting clients within the pharmaceutical industry address strategic and operational challenges in development and commercial functions.
 As a consultant he has managed engagements across research and development and commercial functions of the life sciences and pharmaceutical industry.
-In the past 5 years his work has spanned major transformational projects in clinical operations and research and development, to asset level strategy through direct engagement with program teams and commercial leads.
+In the past 5 years his work has spanned major transformational projects in clinical operations, research and development, to and commercial strategy through direct engagement with program teams and commercial leads.
 In his former role at Kinapse (2011 – 2016) he led the market access service line where he supported clients optimise pricing and reimbursement outcomes for launching and development products.In addition he has collaborated with regulators, policy makers and healthcare practitioners to provide recommendations to accelerate the development of personalised medicines.
 He has also developed a deep understanding of the biosimilars landscape.He holds an MBA from Saïd Business School, University of Oxford, and a PhD and BSc (Hons) in Molecular Biology from University of Queensland, Brisbane, Australia.